davedoesdev/qlobber-fsq/README.md

 ## Limitations

 - `qlobber-fsq` provides no guarantee that the order messages are given to subscribers is the same as the order in which the messages were written.

-  If you want to maintain message order between readers and writers then you'll have to do it in your application (using ACKs, sliding windows etc).
+If you want to maintain message order between readers and writers then you'll need to do it in your application (using ACKs, sliding windows etc).

 - `qlobber-fsq` does its best not to lose messages but in exceptional circumstances (e.g. process crash, file system corruption) messages may get dropped.
 You should design your application to be resilient against dropped messages.